WallE1602/sefatulwasi2024/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Responsibilities include:
+      Medical Imaging Research & Analysis (MIRA) Wing, Center for Computational & Data Sciences (CCDS):

+      - Continuing previous research work and collaborating to new projects as per requirement with Advanced Medical Engineering Research Institute (AMERI), University of Hyogo, Japan, Machine Learning Group, Qatar University and Quantum Computing Group, Algoma University, Canada.
+      - Co-supervise students, manage computational resources and documentations.
+      - Securing national/international research grants and collaborations.

+      Departmental Responsibilities:

       - Building a feasible pipeline of senior project/thesis and yearly projects for the CSE/CS curriculum.
       - Assist faculty members with research activities, exam invigilation and tutorials.
       - Assist in the accreditation process through preparing Reports for the department, contributing to the university's academic recognition.

   - position: Research Assistant